xelis-project/xelis-blockchain/README.md

 Maximum data allowed is 1KB (same as transaction payload).

 Every data is integrated in the transaction payload when using an integrated address.
-Some exceptions are used to execute actions in wallet side directly:
-- TODO

 ## P2p